-The Hickinbottom Award is for contributions to any area of organic chemistry from a researcher under the age of 35.
+The Hickinbottom Award is for contributions to any area of organic chemistry from an early career scientist.

 - Run annually